IgniteUI/indigo-design-docfx/en/getting-started.md

 1. Create designs in Figma with the `Indigo.Design System`
 2. Share as prototypes to test and collaborate with users via `cloud.indigo.design`
-3. Design your app in `Ignite UI App Builder` using a Figma file and import it via the Plugin or directly use the [Ignite UI App Builder](https://appbuilder.indigo.design/).
+3. Design your app in `App Builder` using a Figma file and import it via the Plugin or directly use the [App Builder](https://www.appbuilder.dev).
-4. Generate Angular, Blazor, React or Web components code from your application in the [Ignite UI App Builder](https://appbuilder.indigo.design/), using its `Code Generation` service.
+4. Generate Angular, Blazor, React or Web components code from your application in the [App Builder](https://www.appbuilder.dev), using its `Code Generation` service.

 ## Indigo.Design System